Mujibism: Nationalism

-Sheikh Mujibur Rahman believed in language-based inclusionist nationalism.
+Sheikh Mujibur Rahman believed in language-based "Inclusionist nationalism".
 He believed that all Bangladeshis are Bengali.
 According to him, the Bengali language was the first pillar of nationalism.
 To him, the Bengali language was the quintessential element of Bengali identity binding together a culturally diverse region.
 He said that he would implement Bengali in all domains of life immediately after taking power.
 On 12 March 1975, he gave order to use Bengali in all government activities.

 Socialism

 Socialism is the second pillar of Mujibism.
 He said that socialism in Bangladesh would be native and democratic.

-According to him, the country's wealth belongs to all the people of Bangladesh.
-Everybody will have share in whatever would be produced.
-Exploitation would be stopped.
+Socialism is considered in the Constitution as "an instrument for the establishment of an exploitation-free society".
+He also made it clear that he did not want socialism like China or Russia, like that of Lenin-Marx-Engels or Mao Zedong.
+He wanted socialism in his own form, which he called the 'democracy of the exploited'.
+He dreamed of Bangladesh without discrimination in the mix of democracy and socialism.

 He said that the poor own the country and its all property, not the exploiters.

 Democracy

-Sheikh Mujibur Rahman said that we believed in democracy.
-The people must have democratic rights and people's consensus must determine the course of the state.
-The people will elect the government of the country.
-He also said that, power does not reside in the bullets of guns.
-The people is power.
-He stated that the government stuffs and bureaucrats are the servants of the people.
-Opposing military governance, he said only military power cannot defend the sovereignty.
-It is the people who truly can defend the country.
-He wanted to establish socialism through democracy.
-He wanted to establish Bangladesh as an ideal democratic socialist country.
+Sheikh Mujibur Rahman was a staunch advocate of democracy, emphasizing its pivotal role in governing Bangladesh.
+He articulated a clear vision, asserting that democratic rights were fundamental, and the collective will of the people should guide the trajectory of the nation.
+According to Mujib, governance would be determined by the electorate, ensuring a government elected by the people themselves.
+He adamantly believed that true power did not lie in the barrels of guns, but rather in the hands of the populace, who were the ultimate custodians of authority.

+Mujib's perspective on governance was distinct.
+He regarded government officials and bureaucrats as public servants, underscoring their duty to the people.
+He stood in firm opposition to military rule, contending that military might alone could not safeguard sovereignty; it was the citizenry who held that responsibility.
+Mujib's aspiration was to forge a path to socialism within the framework of a democratic system, envisioning Bangladesh as an exemplar of a democratic socialist state.